projectacrn/acrn-hypervisor/doc/tutorials/acrn_configurator_tool.rst

 *******************************************

 After importing the board configuration file, the next step is to specify an initial scenario.
-You can create a new scenario, or import an existing scenario configuration file.
+You can create a scenario, or import an existing scenario configuration file.
 In both cases, this step is a starting point for configuring your hypervisor and VMs.
 Later, you can choose to change the configuration, such as adding or deleting VMs.